 A Community Pharmacy IPPE is a longitudinal experience in a community pharmacy, in which first-year pharmacy students become a member of the pharmacy healthcare team.

-The IPPE Community Pharmacy experience occurs every Tuesday and Thursday (except for official School of Pharmacy holidays) from 1pm-5pm, or another pre-arranged 4-hour time block.
+The IPPE Community Pharmacy experience occurs every Tuesday or Thursday, except for official School of Pharmacy holidays.

 Goals and objectives